 “We did a lot of data analysis afterward, and there was no one smoking gun that led to the long waits,” Goldstein said.
 “Obviously the length of the ballot, with both state and local issues, was a factor.
 A lot of times people also showed up early, before the polls even opened, so [poll workers] started out behind and couldn't catch up.”

 Another bill, introduced by Del.
-Samuel I. Rosenberg (D-Dist.
-41) of Baltimore and Sen. Bill Ferguson (D-Dist.
-46) of Baltimore, reaches further than the governor’s bill in expanding early voting.
-The expansion proposed in the bill — nine days of early voting, and every county with between two and 10 voting centers, depending on population — would cost the state $1.4 million over the next four years.
+Samuel I. Rosenberg (D-Baltimore) and Sen. Bill Ferguson (D-Baltimore), reaches further than the governor's bill in expanding early voting.
+The expansion proposed in the bill — nine days of early voting and every county having between two and 10 voting centers, depending on population — would cost the state $1.4 million over the next four years.
 Local governments would be on the hook for $3.9 million over the next two years, plus additional costs if updated voting systems with new technology are adopted.

 “Obviously, it's difficult because it's up to the counties to find funding for that,” Goldstein said.
 “But in some cases, they want that expansion.
 Some of them see a need for more early voting.”

-The Maryland Association of Counties has not taken an official position on the bills expanding early voting.
+The Maryland Association of Counties has not taken an official position on the bills.

-House Minority Leader Anthony J. O’Donnell (R-Dist.
-29C) of Lusby said he’s open to looking at provisions for early voting, after he saw firsthand the long lines in which some voters had to wait.
-But other parts of O’Malley’s bill scare him, he said.
+House Minority Leader Anthony J. O'Donnell (R-Calvert, St. Mary's) said he's open to looking at provisions for early voting, after he saw firsthand the long lines in which some voters had to wait.
+But other parts of O'Malley's bill scare him, he said.

 Legislators also are trying to tackle a slew of issues related to elections, including changes to how petitions make it to the ballot in the form of referendums.
 Proposed bills would change the requirements for the number of signatures and how those signatures are collected and approved.
 The changes are being promoted by Democratic lawmakers, who saw three of their laws put to voters last year, although all three passed.